retrocomputacion/retroterm/README.md

 *Retroterm* beeps for every received character by default, you can toggle the sound by pressing `CBM + M`.

+## 2.1 Setup screen

+A simple setup screen can be accessed by pressing `CBM + F7`, pressing `F1` will exit back to the terminal.

+The first setting, common to all _Retroterm_ variants sets the **RTS** pulse width.
+Current values are known to work under VICE, or on real hardware with an userport modem using Zimodem firmware, and with the Ultimate Swiftlink emulation.
+Use the `+` and `-` keys to adjust.

+For the ACIA versions there's a couple more settings.

+The first one sets the base address for the Swiftlink or Turbo232 cartridge, press `1` for $DE00 or `2` for $DF00.
+Swiching addresses will drop any current connection.

+The second setting available for ACIA versions is the ability to keep the screen visible while transferring at turbo speeds.
+Press `B` to toggle.

+**Important**: Upon exiting the setup screen, _Retroterm_ will default to full screen text mode.
+Only previous background and border colors will be restored.

 ## 3 Building Retroterm
 *Retroterm* is written for the *ACME* crossassembler, to compile use: